-Slovenia: Gen-I intentionally attacks HEP by using lies6.
-August 2013. / SEE Energy News
+Slovenia: Gen-I intentionally attacks HEP by using lies, SEE Energy News

 Does HEP stop liberalization of domestic electricity market?
 Robert Golob, chairman of Gen-I, Slovenian alternative power supplier, said these accusations recently for local medias.
 Reaction was not expected long.
 Ljiljana Čule, Director of HEP’s operator of distribution network, answers on Golob’s accusations and indicates on illogicalities and inaccuracies in the claims of the Slovenian Company’s boss.

 When she was asked by journalist if HEP has “planned strategy for slowing down of turning customers toward alternative suppliers like Robert Golob claims, Čule answered “We are unpleasantly surprised and shocked by such accusations.
 We can conclude two things from it.
 Gen-I, its management and legal service are not familiar with regulatory frame determined by electricity trade in Croatia at all or they know current laws and intentionally attack HEP by using lies.
 No matter which of these conclusions is correct, it does not represent business or any other ethics which Gen-I wants to say to its existing and potential users.

 However, it is a fact that there are some serious problems in consumers’ migration? Čule answers “All market participants are confronted with certain difficulties which are consequences of not well prescribed procedures, it is not HEP’s behavior.
 For example, Gen-I accuses us that we have planned strategy of market obstruction and that we have introduced deadlines for delivering requests for supplier’s replacement.
 However, these deadlines are prescribed by article 45.
 The same deadline is determined according the new Law for Electricity Market which is transferred from appropriate EU directive so it turns out that Gen-I’s President pressures HEP ODS to brake Croatian laws.